DavidYashar/sip/sips/sip-2-assets/security_analysis.md

 - Only creator can mint new NFTs in their collections.
 - Max supply enforced by SO consensus validation.
 - Collection freezing prevents further minting.
-- Royalty percentages (and recipient key if present) immutable after creation.
+- Royalty percentage & recipient key immutable after collection creation (cannot be altered via update).

 **Potential Attacks**:
 - **Unauthorized Minting**: Prevented by creator signature validation